Fun in Acapulco

-Fun in Acapulco is a 1963 American musical comedy film starring Elvis Presley and Ursula Andress.
+Fun in Acapulco is a 1963 American musical comedy film directed by Richard Thorpe and starring Elvis Presley, Ursula Andress and Elsa Cárdenas.

 The film featured the Top 10 Billboard hit "Bossa Nova Baby" and reached No. 1 on the national weekly box office charts a week after the assassination of President John F. Kennedy in Dallas, Texas.
 The film would be Presley's last release before the arrival of Beatlemania.
 It was the top-grossing movie musical of 1963.

 Plot

 Elvis Presley with Ursula Andress and Elsa Cárdenas in a promotional picture of the film.

 Mike Windgren works on a boat in Acapulco, Mexico.
 When Janie Harkins, the bratty daughter of the boat owner, gets him fired, Mike must find new work.
 A Mexican boy named Raoul helps him get a job as a lifeguard and singer at a local hotel.
 Clashes abound when Mike runs into a rival lifeguard, who is the champion diver of Mexico.
 He is angry at Mike for taking some of his hours, and for stealing his woman.

 Mike is recovering from post-traumatic stress disorder and a fear of heights, following a tragic high-wire accident during his career as a circus performer.
 However, after Mike sees the lifeguard perform a number of dangerous dives, including flips and head-first dives into a section of the pool surrounded by a ring of fire, he decides to get even with him and eventually sets himself up to perform a death-defying dive off the 136-foot cliffs of La Quebrada in front of hundreds of people.
 Mike dives off the cliff, and successfully lands in the water, earning the lifeguard's respect.

 As the crowd and the lifeguard applaud, Mike performs one more song and leaves with Margarita and Raoul.